jakir-ruet/kubernetes-learning/README.md

 ### Docker

-Docker is a platform and set of tools designed to facilitate the creation, deployment, and running of applications in lightweight, portable containers.
-Containers allow developers to package an application and its dependencies, including libraries and other components, into a single, standardized unit.
-This unit can then be easily moved between different environments, such as development, testing, and production, without worrying about differences in the underlying infrastructure.
+Docker is a container technology/tool for creating & managing containers.

 ### Container
-A container is a lightweight, standalone, executable package that contains everything needed to run a piece of software, including the code, runtime, system tools, system libraries, and settings.
+A container is a lightweight, standalone, standardized, executable package that contains everything needed to run a piece of software, including the code, runtime, system tools, system libraries, and settings.

 ### Image
 An image is a lightweight, standalone, and executable software package that contains everything needed to run a piece of software.
 It serves as a template for creating Docker containers.
 Docker images are built based on a Dockerfile, which is a text document that contains a set of instructions for assembling the image.
 Two types of images in docker.